Skip to content

 Guidelines for the Student-Designed Major

-• A student must have a minimum 3.0 cumulative GPA at the time of application, and maintain a minimum 3.0 cumulative GPA throughout completion of the SDM.
-A student whose GPA drops below 3.00 during study towards the SDM will be required to revert to an existing departmental or interdisciplinary major to complete the bachelor’s degree.
-An appeal to the University’s College Board may be made for an exception to this requirement.
+• A student must have a minimum 3.00 cumulative GPA at the time of application, and maintain a minimum 3.00 cumulative GPA throughout completion of the SDM.
+A student whose GPA drops below 3.00 during study toward the SDM will be required to revert to an existing departmental or interdisciplinary major to complete the bachelor’s degree.
+An appeal to the university’s College Board may be made for an exception to this requirement.

 • Students generally apply to the SDM during their sophomore year, and they may not apply to the SDM if they have completed 20 or more units of study, including any transfer credit.

-• The SDM may be pursued as part of a double major provided the second the second major is in established departmental or interdisciplinary major.
+• The SDM may be pursued as part of a double major provided the second major is an established departmental or interdisciplinary major.
 The standard university rules regarding double-counting courses for multiple majors apply.

-The Student SDM does not fall within the regular supervision of a single department.
-As a result, it requires special effort of the part of the participating students and faculty in association with the Associate Dean for Student Academic Success to see that the students acquires a level of intellectual stimulation training, depth, and breadth comparable to what would be expected in an established major.
+The SDM does not fall within the regular supervision of a single department or program.
+As a result, it requires special effort on the part of the participating student and faculty in consultation with the Associate Dean for Student Academic Success to see that the student acquires a level of intellectual stimulation, training, depth, and breadth comparable to what would be expected in an established major.

 1. What are your explicit goals in this major?
 How can these goals be met with existing faculty expertise at Clark (and, if appropriate, with possible use of resources in the Worcester Consortium)?
 Why is it impossible (or difficult) to meet these goals through a regular major?